Finding Lebanon

 It becomes personal.

-I wanted to see it for myself.
+I wanted to experience it for myself.

 It felt strangely familiar.

-That was my first real impression of the city.
+That was my first impression.

-The Mediterranean sparkling beside aging buildings.
+The Mediterranean beside aging apartment buildings.

-Food In Lebanon Is Never Just Food
+Food Was Never Just Food

 Identity.